MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 ---
 title: Sign in with Azure CLI interactively at a command line | Microsoft Docs
-description: Learn how to sign into the Azure CLI interactively using az login, Azure CLI
+description: Learn how to sign into the Azure CLI interactively using az login
 author: jiasli
 ms.author: jiasli
 manager: yonzhan